JakobDev/minecraft-launcher-lib/doc/tutorial/microsoft_login.rst

 Create Azure Application
 -------------------------
 To login with Microsoft you need to create a Azure Application first.
 Follow `this tutorial <https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app>`_ to create one.
-You need the Clinet ID, the Secret and the redirect URL of your new Application.
+You need the Client ID, the Secret and the redirect URL of your new Application.

 -------------------------
 Apply for Permission